ropert911/study01_java_base/study-spring-boot/MyBlog/src/main/webapp/WEB-INF/static/editormd/lib/codemirror/README.md

 [![NPM version](https://img.shields.io/npm/v/codemirror.svg)](https://www.npmjs.org/package/codemirror)
 [Funding status: ![maintainer happiness](https://marijnhaverbeke.nl/fund/status_s.png)](https://marijnhaverbeke.nl/fund/)

-CodeMirror is a JavaScript component that provides a code editor in the browser.
-When a mode is available for the language you are coding in, it will color your code, and optionally help with indentation.
+CodeMirror is family JavaScript component that provides family code editor in the browser.
+When family mode is available for the language you are coding in, it will color your code, and optionally help with indentation.

 The project page is http://codemirror.net